Inside the NFL's Secret World of Injuries

 Player agent David Canter says he has clients who are playing with injuries that should have ended their seasons.
 "One of them doesn't even show up on the injury report," he says.

-"To be honest with you, injuries are minimized in the press," says Gordon Number, an orthopedist who worked for the Bears for 25 years until stepping down after the 2016 season.
+"To be honest with you, injuries are minimized in the press," says Gordon Nuber, an orthopedist who worked for the Bears for 25 years until stepping down after the 2016 season.
 "But I don't think injuries get minimized from a care perspective."

 Bengals offensive lineman Eric Winston, a 12-year NFL veteran who has also played for the Texans, Chiefs and Cardinals, says he has not been on a team that blatantly hides injuries that prevent players from playing.
 But he adds this: "There obviously are a ton of bumps and bruises and swollen knees, that sort of thing, that people don't know about."

-Gordon Nuber, a professor of clinical orthopedic surgery at Northwestern University Medical School, says how much information is made public often depends on the team's coach and his level of transparency.
+Nuber, also a professor of clinical orthopedic surgery at Northwestern University Medical School, says how much information is made public often depends on the team's coach and his level of transparency.

 Knowledge can be power on game days.